anas-didi95/anasdidi-dev/content/blog/_typescript-interfaces-types/index.md

 <a name="interfaces"></a>
 ## Interfaces

 **Interfaces** is used to describe data shapes such as an object to provides type-checking on the shape that values have.
-Therefore, interfaces are a way to defining contracts within the code as well constract with code outside the project.
+Therefore, interfaces are a way to defining contracts within the code as well contract with code outside the project.

 Keyword `interface` is used to define interfaces.